 Medford Water Commission strives to improve its current infrastructure through the many projects it completes each year.
-The largest project in the 2019-20 fiscal year included the continuation of construction of Flocculation and Sedimentation Basins at the Robert A. Duff Water Treatment Plant.
-These basins will assist in bringing the capacity of the Robert A. Duff Water Treatment Plant from 45 MGD to 65 MGD.
+The largest project in the 2020-21 fiscal year included the continuation of the expansion of treatment facilities at the Robert A. Duff Water Treatment Plant.
+This expansion project will bring the capacity of the Robert A. Duff Water Treatment Plant from 45 MGD to 65 MGD.

-Other water system projects within the Commission transmission and distribution system include a maintenance building at the Robert A. Duff Water Treatment Plant, New Meters, Access Road Rebuilds, and Computer Network Upgrade.
+Other water system projects within the Medford Water transmission and distribution system include the Engineered Lagoons at the Robert A. Duff Water Treatment Plant, Backup Generators, new Meters, and new Distribution Mains.